HousamKak/trace/README.md

 | -----------------|
 | ![App in development Demo](https://github.com/HousamKak/trace/blob/main/demo/application/unity%20dev.gif) |

-> On the right you can see the app on an andriod device.
+> Here you can see the app on an andriod device.

 |App on andriod  |
 |-----|